cristian-hurdubai-sv/bootstrap/docs/plugins/search.md

 | Backend Plugin Library    | @backstage/plugin-search-backend-node                 |
 | Backend Plugin Module     | @backstage/plugin-search-backend-module-elasticsearch |
 | Backend Plugin Module     | @backstage/plugin-search-backend-module-pg            |

+** The module `@backstage/plugin-search-backend-module-elasticsearch` is maintained by the search team whereas `@backstage/plugin-search-backend-module-pg` is being maintained by the community.
+For the POC we will go with postgresql;